sonos/tract/README.md

-Tract supports a wider subset of TensorFlow operators, and has been optimised for CPU of the previous generation (ARM VFP), also targetting devices in the Raspberry Pi Zero family.
+Tract supports a wider subset of TensorFlow operators, and has been optimised for CPU of the previous generation (ARM VFP), also targetting devices in the Raspberry Pi Zero family that TensorFlow Lite does not address.

 ### NNEF

 Long story short, TensorFlow and Onnx formats are good for designing and training networks.
 They need to move fast to follow the research field, tend to integrate new features and operators greedily.
-They also exhibit a high level of expressibity to make facilitate network design.
+They also exhibit a high level of expressivity to facilitate network design.

 On the other hand, only a subset of operators and network features actually reach production, so systems running production network do not have to deal